datacamp-content/courses-introduction-to-shell/chapter2.md

 *** =instructions1

-Find all of the lines containing the word `molar` in the autumn data.
+Find all of the lines containing the word `molar` in the autumn data by running a single command from your home directory.

 *** =hint1